touying-typ/touying/src/configs.typ

 ///
 /// - slide-level (int): The level of the slides.
 The default value is `2`, which means the level 1 and 2 headings will be treated as slides.
 ///
-/// - slide (function): The function to create a new slide.
+/// - slide-fn (function): The function to create a new slide.
 ///
 /// - new-section-slide (function): The function to create a new slide for a new section.
 The default value is `none`.
 ///